Temper

 Care and storage

-It must be stored in a dry place, away from high temperatures and moisture, to avoid corrosion and deformation.
+It should be stored in a dry place, away from high temperatures and moisture, to avoid corrosion and deformation.
 It is recommended to store it in a special container or at least on a flat surface to avoid damage, scratches, etc.

-With proper care, quality tempers can last for many years.
+With proper care, high-quality tempers can last for many years.
 Metal ones, made of stainless steel or aluminum, can remain in new condition for decades.
 Wooden models require more care due to the risk of damage and cracks.

 It is important to regularly check the temper for damage and replace it if necessary.